HealthCatalyst/healthcareai-py/CONTRIBUTING.rst

 How to set up your dev environment (Windows-specific)
 -------------------

-Set up Git
+Set up git
 =============
-- Download and install Git for Windows: https://git-scm.com/download/win
+- Download and install git for Windows: https://git-scm.com/download/win
-- Choose Use Git from Git Bash only
+- Choose "Use Git from Git Bash" only
 - Checkout using Windows-style
 - Choose Mintty